 Back in 2008, his first writing La Funghimiracolette, a book of imaginary musical texts was published.
 He is currently working on his second book.

 Nevertheless, he did not part from the world of rock music and in 2014, his pop-noise solo album MellaNoisescape was released.
 He is now preparing the second set.

 Nevertheless, he did not part from the world of rock music and in 2018, his second pop-noise solo album MellaNoisescape is released.
 He founded the Coddiwomple trio with G.W.
-Sok from The Ex, and he is now about to release his Mellano/Soyoc duet with Mona Soyoc.
+Sok from The Ex, and has released in May 2022 “Alive” his first Mellano/Soyoc duet with Mona Soyoc.